Suffer (album): Reception and legacy

 The album received critical acclaim.
 Robert Christgau gave the album a "B" saying; "This comeback is hailed as a hardcore milestone, probably because it's coherent.
 Relatively sane as their bitter analysis is—and I mean relative to both hardcore despair and mainstream complacency—it sounds a little pat.
 As if they're already a little slow for speedrock and don't want to upset the apple cart."
+Author Dave Thompson, in his book Alternative Rock (2000), wrote: "Fast, furious, edgy, insightful lyrics about the state of the world... it all started here.
+A hint of harmonies, a mass of melodies, Suffer marks the true dawn of the band's slow rise to stardom."

+In the lead up to the release of their next album, No Control (1989), Suffer had sold 4,000 copies.
 The album also received acclaim by the following magazines: